National Sports Media Association: History

 The National Sportscasters and Sportswriters Association (NSSA) was formed in 1959 by a local restaurant owner, Pete DiMizio, to honor regional sportscasters and sportswriters whom he had met at the Greensboro Open Golf Tournament in Greensboro, North Carolina.
-When DiMizio died, Dr. Ed McKenzie took over the leadership role and guided it through the expansion to a national association.
+When DiMizio died, Ed McKenzie took over the leadership role and guided it through the expansion to a national association.
 Its first Annual Awards Program was held in Salisbury, North Carolina, on April 12, 1960.
 Lindsey Nelson was selected the 1959 National Sportscaster of the Year and Red Smith was voted the 1959 Sportswriter of the Year.

 In 1962 Grantland Rice was selected as the first Hall of Fame inductee.
 As Red Smith inducted Rice into the Hall of Fame, he said, "Who knows what will become of this Hall of Fame?
 It might never be heard from again.
 No matter, it cannot be improved, for it is perfect tonight with only Granny enshrined."

 In April 1990, the NSSA celebrated its 31st Annual Awards Program, with Chris Berman of ESPN being selected as Sportscaster of the Year and Peter Gammons receiving the honor as Sportswriter of the Year.
 The Hall of Fame inductees were Dave Anderson, Pulitzer Prize winner from The New York Times, and Jack Buck, the long-time radio voice of the St. Louis Cardinals and a radio and television sportscaster for CBS.

 Though located in Salisbury, "the NSSA office itself has bounced around town like a ping-pong ball."
 The Hall of Fame opened officially on May 1, 2000 in the two-story, 10,000-square-foot former North Carolina Federal Savings and Loan building at 322 East Innes Street in Salisbury.
 When Claude Hampton became NSSA director, he was told the Hall of Fame was nothing more than a desk drawer with folders in the Chamber of Commerce building.
 He wanted an actual building and considered Catawba College as a location, but when he saw the branch of the failed bank in 1990, he made an offer which was accepted.
 The goal was to open the museum by 1992.
 A 23-foot sculpture of two eagles was moved from the bank to Charlotte Motor Speedway, but people wanted the eagles back, so they were returned and local people donated their services to put the eagles back and get the building ready.
 An opening reception and dedication took place in 1991.
 But due to lack of funding, it took ten years for the building to actually open.
-Until then, hundreds of thousands of dollars worth of memorabilia were stored in boxes.
+Until then, hundreds of thousands of dollars' worth of memorabilia were stored in boxes.
 With the Hall of Fame open, visitors could hear Babe Ruth's called shot, Hank Aaron's 715th home run, the Ice Bowl, the 1992 Duke-Kentucky game, and young Tiger Woods on The Mike Douglas Show.